 ISSUES THAT ARISE AFTER THE DEATH OF A PARENT

-Specific suggestions to the participation of children should be based on their developmental stage:
+Specific suggestions on the participation of children should be based on their developmental stage:

 ●Older children should be included in the planning and/or participate in the service in any role that they are comfortable with.